Why Rust Wipe Schedules Matter

 Which Wipe Schedule Is Best for Groups?

-That said, highly competitive groups also enjoy weekly servers because they can dominate fresh starts repeatedly, especially around force wipe day.
+That said, highly competitive groups may also enjoy biweekly servers if they prefer repeated fresh starts and fast early dominance rather than longer-term control, especially around force wipe day.

 What About Blueprint Wipes?